histrio/tux-care-doc/docs/tuxcare-cln/README.md

-# TuxCare CLN
+# Subscription management portal

-CLN is designed to easily manage your licenses of TuxCare products and services by means of a user-friendly interface.
+The TuxCare subscription management portal (CLN) is designed to easily manage your licenses of TuxCare products and services by means of a user-friendly interface.

 ## Introduction